 As a veterinarian, your chosen profession is truly a noble one.
 You provide care to animals while providing direction, support, and comfort to their owners.
 You own complex medical equipment and have numerous medications stored in your practice.
 That's why a veterinary practice provides protection for your clinic and every employee through a good veterinary insurance plan.

 Types of Business Insurance Coverage For a Veterinarian

-General Liability Insurance: The general liability policy within your business owner’s policy will cover your clinic’s liability for third-party personal injury or property damage while at your clinic.
+General Liability Insurance: The general liability policy within your business owners policy will cover your clinic’s liability for third-party bodily injury or property damage while at your clinic.
 If a customer slips on a puddle in your building and gets injured, this policy covers their medical bills and monetary settlement if you're sued.

 Commercial Property Insurance: A business property insurance policy covers damage to the veterinarian's building, office, clinics, or mobile veterinary units.
 The insurance also covers tools specific to veterinarians, such as veterinary anesthesia machines, radiographic equipment, and animal scales.
-The property insurance will insure the equipment and furnishing in the event of a disaster such as a fire.
+The property insurance will insure the equipment, furniture, and stock in case of a fire, natural disaster, theft, or vandalism.

 Business Interruption Insurance: This policy—sometimes referred to as business interruption insurance or business income and extra expense—can be added to the business owner’s policy for additional protection.
 This helps pay for lost income, lost profits, and can cover employee payroll and other operating expenses if your building or property is damaged and being repaired.
 It can also help pay for the cost of a temporary location to keep your veterinary practice running.

 Professional Liability/Malpractice Insurance for Veterinarians